euctrl-pru/website/_studies/cco-cdo/cco-cdo-leaflet.md

 Hence, several studies and the reference material related to this topic
 {% cite CCDvsCDA --file aviation %},
-{% cite pru:flight-efficiency --file aviation %},
+{% cite vertical-flight-efficiency-tn --file aviation %},
 {% cite turkish-atm-efficiency --file aviation %},
 {% cite icao:8168 --file aviation %} suggest that the benefit pool regarding fuel efficiency is larger for descents than for climbs.